xijiang/pop-simulation/README.md

 ## C++ codes
 Note, if the compilations don't work, please use the -std=c++11 flag.
+Commercial libraries were avoided here.

 ### pedsort.cpp
 This program sort a pedigree, so that,

 1. an offspring appears after its parents
 2. id appear in pa and ma column only will be given a name in id column.
 3. new id name is the line number, which starts from 1.